nonspecialist/cevoaustralia.github.io/_posts/2016-11-27-mapping-system-coupling.markdown

 ### Stage 1: Capture some raw data

-1. Get a few knowledgeable people in a room, with a large enough whiteboard (or butchers paper, or post-it notes, or whatever).
+1. Get a few knowledgeable people in a room, with a large enough whiteboard (or butcher's paper, or post-it notes, or whatever).
 This doesn't have to be the whole team, and (unless they built the system and have run it themselves), it shouldn't be anyone with Solution Architect, Manager, or Analyst in their title.
 You need